Azure-Samples/azd-aistudio-starter/HOWTO.md

-# Azure AI Starter Template
+# Azure AI Studio starter template

 > [!IMPORTANT]
 > This file provides guidelines to complete setup after scaffolding and to validate your codebase.
 Feel free to remove this file.